makersacademy/takeaway-challenge/README.md

 Total:                               💎 11
 ```

-When submitted, there is a confirmation message and an SMS is sent to the `ENV['TWILIO_TO']` environment variable phone number via the Twilio REST API:
+When submitted, there is a confirmation message and an SMS is sent to the `ENV['TWILIO_TO']` phone number via the Twilio REST API:

 ```Ruby
 Thanks, your order has been submitted!